postmanlabs/labs-docs/src/pages/docs/running-collections/scheduling-collection-runs.md

 You can automate [collection runs](/docs/running-collections/intro-to-collection-runs/) using monitors, to schedule runs and receive reports on your request test results.

-To add or access monitors for a particular collection, open a collection in the left sidebar of the Postman app, and select the __Monitors__ tab,
+To add or access monitors for a particular collection, open a collection in the left sidebar of Postman, and select the __Monitors__ tab,

 [![Monitors for collection](https://assets.postman.com/postman-docs/collections-monitor-tab.jpg)](https://assets.postman.com/postman-docs/collections-monitor-tab.jpg)